tejkirandev/tejkirandev/README.md

 tejkirandev/tejkirandev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+## steps to add project first time/ creating new project in github
+prerequsites: git-bash is installed , git username and mail is coninfigured, git hub account created
+- locate the source folder and oprn cmd/gitbash